Jaggery: South Asia

-Kolhapur is one of the largest producers of jaggery in India and has a GI Tag for Jaggery.
-Most vegetable dishes, curries, and dals, and many desserts contain it.
+Kolhapur is one of the largest producers of jaggery in India and has a GI Tag for Kolhapur jaggery.
+Most vegetable dishes, curries, and dals, and many desserts, contain it.
 Jaggery is especially used during Makar Sankranti for making a dessert called tilgul.
 In Gujarat, a similar preparation known called tal na ladu or tal sankli is made.
-In rural Maharashtra and Karnataka, water and a piece of jaggery are given to a person arriving home from working under a hot sun.
-In Indian culture during the New Year feast, jaggery-based sweets are made.
-In Andhra, Telangana and Karnataka on Ugadi festival day (New Year), Ugadi Pachadi is made from jaggery and five other ingredients (shad ruchulu- sweet, sour, salt, tangy, spice and bitter) and is consumed symbolizing life is a mixture of happiness, disgust, fear, surprise, anger and sadness.
-Also, it is consider auspicious to see jaggery in dreams in hinduism.
+In rural Maharashtra and Karnataka, water and a piece of jaggery are given to a person arriving home from working under the hot sun.
+In Andhra, Telangana and Karnataka, on Ugadi festival day (New Year), Ugadi pachadi is made from jaggery and five other ingredients (shad ruchulu- sweet, sour, salt, tangy, spice and bitter) and is consumed symbolizing life is a mixture of happiness, disgust, fear, surprise, anger and sadness.

 Molasses (काकवी), a byproduct of the production of jaggery, is used in rural Maharashtra and Karnataka as a sweetener.
 It contains many minerals not found in ordinary sugar and is considered beneficial to health in traditional Ayurvedic medicine.
 It is an ingredient of many sweet delicacies, such as gur ke chawal / chol ("jaggery rice"), a traditional Rajasthani or Punjabi dish.

 In Gujarat, laddus are made from wheat flour and jaggery.
 A well-known Maharashtrian recipe, puran poli, uses it as a sweetener apart from sugar.
 Jaggery is considered an easily available sweet which is shared on any good occasion.
 In engagement ceremonies, small particles of it are mixed with coriander seeds (ધાણા).
 Hence, in many Gujarati communities, engagement is commonly known by the metonym gol-dhana (ગોળ-ધાણા), literally "jaggery and coriander seeds".

 Jaggery is used extensively in South India to balance the pungency of spicy foods.
-In Andhra Pradesh, and Tamil Nadu it is used for sweets such as chakkara pongal and milk pongal (prepared with rice, milk, jaggery).
-During Sankranti, Ariselu, an authentic Andhra Pradesh dish, is prepared, and in Tamil Nadu, ellurundai (sesame balls), Adhirasam and pori vilangu urundai (puffed rice balls) are prepared as offering - called prasadam - to god during puja and festivals such as Diwali, Tamil New Year and Janmashtami.
+In Andhra Pradesh and Tamil Nadu it is used for sweets such as chakkara pongal and milk pongal, which are prepared with rice, milk, and jaggery.
+During Sankranti, Ariselu, an authentic Andhra Pradesh dish, is prepared.
+In Tamil Nadu, ellurundai (sesame balls), Adhirasam and pori vilangu urundai (puffed rice balls) are prepared as an offering - called prasadam - to god during Puja and festivals such as Diwali, Tamil New Year and Janmashtami.